simongoricar/fs-more/README.md

-  Depending on how deep the implementation rabbit-hole goes, perhaps using [`file-owner`](https://docs.rs/file-owner/latest/file_owner/) or [`nix`](https://docs.rs/nix/latest/nix/) could be fine?
-Should we feature-gate these kinds of things so the average user doesn't need to pull in so many dependencies?
+  Depending on how deep the implementation rabbit-hole goes, perhaps using [`file-owner`](https://docs.rs/file-owner/latest/file_owner/) or [`nix`](https://docs.rs/nix/latest/nix/) could suffice?
+Perhaps we should feature-gate these kinds of things so the average user doesn't need to pull in so many dependencies?

 - [ ] *Cross-platform: allow copying creation/access/modification time of files and directories (across the entire API).
   This could also include various other metadata.*